AASHTO Soil Classification

 Coefficient of curvature

 Also curvature coefficient.
-A measure of the shape parameter obtained from a grain size distribution curve.
+A measure of the shape parameter obtained from a grain size

 CD=(D30)2/D10D60.